openpowerquality/opq/gitbook/developerguide/deployment/deploy-view.md

 ## Prelude: account setup

 Here are one-time configuration activities required to do deployment of OPQView.

 #### Obtain the opquser account credentials

 OPQView is deployed using the opquser account.
-You will need to obtain the password for opquser in order to do this deployment.
+You need to obtain the password for opquser in order to do this deployment.

 #### Set up ssh without password prompt